-But the best ‘teacher' of a three-year-old is actually not an adult, but other children who are a bit older and has mastered a skill.
+But children learn best from other children who are a bit older and have mastered a skill.
 This process is good for both the tutor and the younger child.
 In the Montessori approach, the teacher is not the primary focus.

 Montessori encourages children to learn from each other.
 By having enough children in each age group, all students will find others at, above, and below their present level of developmental.
 This also makes Montessori schools economically more viable, allowing schools to attract teachers with far greater training and experience.

 Some parents worry that by having younger children in the same class as older ones, one age group or the other will be shortchanged.
 They fear that the younger children will absorb the teachers' time and attention, or that the importance of covering the kindergarten curriculum for the five-year-olds will prevent them from giving the three- and four-year-olds the emotional support and stimulation that they need.
 We can't imagine teaching in any other way.

 The Prepared EnvironmentMontessori classrooms tend to fascinate both children and their parents.
 They are bright, warm, and inviting, filled with plants, animals, art, music, and books.
 They are filled with intriguing learning materials, mathematical models, maps, charts, artifacts, scientific materials, a natural science center, and art.